tinyzimmer/protobuf-registry/README.md

 There is also a Web UI available for visualizing your packages and other ad-hoc operations.

 Where feasible, I want to support package manager discovery for various languages.
-This functionality already works for `pip`, however it is obviously a challenge for other ones.
+This functionality already works for `pip` and `go`, however it is obviously a challenge for other ones.
 For example, with `maven`, I'd rather not include a Java compiler with the build image, but you can still download a ready-to-package directory.

+### Pip discovery

 For the pip discovery, if you uploaded a package called `my-app-protocol` with versions `0.0.1` and `0.0.2`: